 What Are the Grounds for Divorce in Rhode Island?

 Rhode Island General Laws § 15-5-2.
-These grounds include:

 - Extreme cruelty

-- Willful desertion for five years of either party, or willful desertion for
+- Willful desertion for five years of either party or willful desertion for

 - Continued drunkenness